Corporate governance

 This approach is underpinned by the Anti-Bribery and Corruption Policy, which applies to all directors, officers, employees and contractors providing a service for or on behalf of Woodside.
 We include comprehensive business ethics obligations in joint venture and supplier contracts.

-Woodside is a cornerstone corporate member of Transparency International: Our Corporate Members - TIA (transparency.org.au)
+Woodside is a cornerstone corporate member of Transparency International Australia: Our Corporate Members - TIA (transparency.org.au)

 Our anti-bribery and corruption (ABC) compliance program includes the requirement for personnel to register and, in some cases, seek pre-approval for the offering and receiving of gifts, entertainment and hospitality to and from counterparties including government officials.
 The Ethics & Compliance team is responsible for review of these registrations and any approvals, and we report regularly to the Board’s Audit & Risk Committee.

-The 2023 Fraud and Corruption Control Plan has been successfully delivered, with highlights including:
+The 2024 Ethics & Compliance Program has been successfully delivered, with highlights including:

 • Completed annual mandatory refresher training for all required staff